 Mobile Source Program

-What Mobile Equipment Is Regulated?
+What Mobile Equipment Is Regulated and How?

 How Do We Ensure Compliance?

 The California Health and Safety Code grants District staff the right of entry to conduct inspections and enforce air pollution regulations.
 District inspectors enforce mobile source requirements through unannounced inspections of on-road and off-road equipment.
 Inspections of mobile sources may also occur concurrently with inspections of permitted stationary equipment.
 A Memorandum of Understanding (MOU) was signed with CARB in 2014 designating which regulations the District will enforce.
 An updated MOU was signed in 2017 to allow the District to settle certain violation types.
 A Compliance Advisory was issued in 2016 to notify equipment operators of these inspections.

 How Should I Respond to an APCD Citation?